Is it OK to Travel to Japan During Golden Week?

 The good side of traveling during Golden Week

-One of the best things of traveling during the Golden Week is that you will have a mix of mild temperatures and the best landscapes.
+One of the best things about traveling during the Golden Week is that you will have a mix of mild temperatures and the best landscapes.
 If you have done some research about the best time to visit Japan, you know that April and May are probably the best months.

 With pleasant temperatures in Tokyo, between 52 °F in the morning and 71 °F in the afternoon (11 °C and 22 °C), and lots of sunny days, the Golden Week is the perfect time to admire Japan’s nature and enjoy all sorts of outdoor activities.